-• Service Areas: The conceptual prototype is predicated on a CIL with a population of 250,000 people in a service area of 4,000 square miles.
+- Service Areas: The conceptual prototype is predicated on a CIL with a population of 250,000 people in a service area of 4,000 square miles.
 These are long-standing population and area figures commonly used in identifying CIL Core Funding levels.
 Although the figures are normally used to express minimum expectations (i.e., "250,000 people or 4,000 square miles"), they have here been combined to provide a defined service setting for the planning prototype.
-For planning purposes, the prototype service area is considered to include a mix of both urban and rural areas, including a diverse mix of disability, ethnic, cultural, age, religious, and other characteristics.

-- Personnel: It is assumed that CILs will need 18 full-time staff, representing between 60-70% of the total CIL budget, to provide essential operations and service infrastructure to: - Engage in effective community development/systems change activities; - Enhance individual opportunities for self-determination; - Establish stable, accountable, and effective operational infrastructure; - Secure and apply current technology; - Raise other revenue and mobilize resources within the community. - Estimated Revenue: Engaging in the above listed activities will require a minimum of \$1.5 million.
-It has been determined that a realistic projection of fund sources was for one-half (50%) of the prototype CIL's funding to come from federal and state Core funding, one-quarter (25%) from a mix of vocational rehabilitation (VR) funding, and the remaining one-quarter (25%) from other funding sources, such as grants, contracts, resource development and other fee-for-service.
+For planning purposes, the prototype service area is considered to include a mix of both urban and rural areas, including a diverse mix of disability, ethnic, cultural, age, religious, and other characteristics. - Personnel: It is assumed that CILs will need 18 full-time staff, representing between 60-70% of the total CIL budget to provide assertial operations and service infrastructure to - 70% of the total CIL budget, to provide essential operations and service infrastructure to: - Engage in effective community development/systems change activities; - Enhance individual opportunities for self-determination; - Establish stable, accountable, and effective operational infrastructure; - Secure and apply current technology; - Raise other revenue and mobilize resources within the community. - Estimated Revenue: Engaging in the above listed activities will require a minimum of \$2.4 million.
+It has been determined that a realistic projection of fund sources was for threequarters (575%) of the prototype CIL's funding to come from federal and state Core funding and the remaining one-quarter (25%) from other funding sources, such as grants, contracts, resource development and other fee-for-service. - 75% Core Funds (\$71,800,00) - 50% Other Revenue (\$600,000) - Estimated Expense Allocation: The funds would be allocated in the following a standardized distribution:

-50% Core Funds (\$750,000) 25% VR Fee for Service (\$325,000) 25% Other Revenue (\$325,000)

-• Estimated Expense Allocation: The funds would be allocated in the following a standardized distribution: